Rehabilitation banner image

 ACT would like to thank the families who have been involved in helping us to make this film.
 Some of the photos and videos are of vulnerable young people and we ask that you do not share this film outside of your close team around the child or YP you are thinking about at the moment.

-If you are ready to watch this film as a team please phone the ACT referral and helpline on a Wednesday or Friday between 9.00 am and 4.00 pm to open a referral /helpline enquiry relating to the child or young person.
+If you are ready to watch this film as a team please phone the ACT referral and helpline between 9.00 am and 4.00 pm on a Monday, Wednesday or Friday to open a referral or make a helpline enquiry relating to the child or young person.

 Our patients and their carers and families are the reason we're here, so we want to hear your views about the Trust and our services.